 iCRAG’s research is helping to unlock Ireland’s natural resources through developing improved technical knowledge and innovative techniques, which will then increase the success rate of energy, mineral and groundwater exploration.
-Research results are, insofar as possible, embedded within industry.
-In this way, the Centre ensures maximum impact of its research output - both scientifically for the wider geosciences and economically for the island of Ireland.
+Our research results are, insofar as possible, embedded within industry.
+In this way, the Centre ensures maximum impact of its research output; both scientifically for the wider geosciences and economically for the island of Ireland.

 iCRAG facilitates a collaborative research environment, allowing for the invaluable cross-fertilisation of ideas between disciplines.
 Our multidisciplinary research teams address five major research challenges:

 Underpinning these research challenges is our work in enabling methodologies in the areas of geophysics, geochemistry and 3D modelling, along with our research on the public perception and understanding of geosciences.

 iCRAG will make important contributions to key EU policy objectives and to the United Sustainable Development Goals.
 These will include Horizon Europe (HE), the Neighbourhood, Development and International Cooperation Instrument (NDIC), among others